SandroGrassia/LILLA-Audio-Sampler-public/README.md

     1 SerialFlash.h Copyright (C) 2015, Paul Stoffregen, paul@pjrc.com (see above for licensing)
         2 Arduino.h (see above)
         2 SPI.h     (see above)
-            3 Arduino.h     (see above)
-            3 DMAChannel.h  (see above)
-            3 EventResponder.h  Copyright 2017 Paul Stoffregen (see above for licensing)

     1 dspinst.h Copyright (c) 2014, Paul Stoffregen, paul@pjrc.com (see above for licensing)
         2 stdint.h  (see above)